LuckyHyena/DnD/tomb_of_annihilation/player_notes/list_of_items_available_for_purchase_in_Port_Nyanzaru.md

 ![Zhanthi](images/Merchant_Prince_Zhanthi.jpg)

-JOHN-thee is a Chultan noble who holds the monopoly on the sale of **gems, jewelry, cloth, and armor** in Port Nyanzaru.
+JOHN-thee is a Chultan noble who can trace her lineage back to the original founders of the Chultan town of Nyanzaru, over six hundred years ago.
+She holds the monopoly on the sale of **gems, jewelry, cloth, and armor** in Port Nyanzaru.
 Zhanthi manages all of the activity in the Jewel Market except for magical items, which are under the authority of Wakanga O'tamu.
 Zhanthi and Kwayothé are the two wealthiest merchant princes, and Zhanthi pays high salaries to keep the Jewel Market well-staffed with reliable and trustworthy people.

 > **Heavy armor** is rare in Chult due to the climate and costs triple the normal price.
 Most types of medium and heavy armor can only be found for sale in the Jewel Market.